Medication Prescription and Dispense (MPD)

 Medication Dispense Responder | PHARM-9 | Responder | R | PHARM MPD TF-2: 3.Y1 |

 Note 1: The transaction PHARM-5 for submitting an order uses the MedicationRequest.
-IHE REcognizes that in common cases, the request also includes other resources, so in future editions we expect to prepare a new transaction for submitting medication orders.
+IHE Recognizes that in common cases, the request also includes other resources, so in future editions we expect to prepare a new transaction for submitting medication orders.
 This current specification only provides the transaction using MedicationRequest.

 The actors in this profile are described in more detail in the sections below.